Blue-Ocean-MCSPA/link-learning/README.md

 2. Navigate to the project directory.
 3. Run `npm install` to install the dependencies.
 4. Run `npm build` to build the project.
-5. Run `npm start` to start the server.
+5. Run `npm start` or `npm run dev` to start the server.

 ### 🔧 API

 #### GET
+* /api/users - Get a list of all users
+* /api/reviews - Get a list of all reviews
+* /api/reviews - Get a list of all reviews
+* /api/reviews - Get a list of all reviews
-* /api/item - Get a list of all items
+* /api/reviews - Get a list of all reviews
 * /api/reviews - Get a list of all reviews

 ## 🛠️ Built With